Why the Biggest Businesses Are Ditching Fax Machines: The Economics of Online Fax

 Scenario 1: The Solo Law Office

 Per-fax with FaxDrop: Most court filings are multi-page.
-If those 50 pages are 10 fax jobs averaging 5 pages each, that is 10 credits per month.
-No subscription, no commitment, and each credit covers up to 10 pages.
+If those 50 pages are 10 fax jobs averaging 5 pages each, that is 10 paid credits per month.
+Purchased credits require no subscription, and each covers one outbound fax up to 10 uploaded pages.

 Scenario 2: The Medical Practice

-500 pages per month.
-Patient records, insurance forms, referrals, prescriptions.
+Model the practice's patient records, insurance forms, referrals, and prescriptions.

 Scenario 3: The Multi-Location Business